markpbaggett/utk_dc_content_models/docs/source/contents/1_large_image.rst

 The Model and Its Binaries
 --------------------------

-A standard image object looks like this:
+A standard large image object looks like this:

 .. image:: ../images/large_image.png

 * **RELS-EXT** explains what the object is and how it relates to other objects in the repository.
 The file is written in RDF XML and always describes its relationships to other digital objects it is a part of.
 * **OBJ** is the preservation object.
-This is most critical binary here.
+This is the most critical binary here.
-* **MODS** contains our desciptive metadata.
+* **MODS** contains our descriptive metadata.
 Its relationship to RDF and linked data is described in our `https://utk-mods-to-rdf.readthedocs.io/en/latest/>`_.
 * **DC** is generated from our **MODS** on ingest based on a transform we supply.
 It is useful to the current Fedora API but is not significant for migration.
 * **TN** a thumbnail.
 Normally, this is generated automatically from the preservation object on ingest.
 This is not significant to our migration.
 * **JP2** a lossy JP2 generated from the OBJ to make the viewing experience more performant.
 This is not significant to our migration.